 What do you do then?

 Simply state that you do not know.
-Follow this statement up with saying that you can find out or that you can have an answer when you go back for your second interview.
+Follow this statement up by saying that you can find out or that you can have an answer when you go back for your second interview.

 This shows that you are confident enough in yourself and you know that you will be called back and it also shows that you are willing to go the extra mile to find an answer to something that you do not know.